TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

 *   Understanding how people use our services to ensure and improve the performance of our services
 *   Customizing our services to provide you with a better user experience
 *   Marketing to inform users about our services
-*   Providing advertising to make many of our services freely available for users
+*   Providing advertising, which keeps many of our services free (and when ads are personalized, we ask for your consent)
 *   Detecting, preventing, or otherwise addressing fraud, abuse, security, or technical issues with our services
 *   Protecting against harm to the rights, property or safety of Google, our users, or the public as required or permitted by law, including disclosing information to government authorities
 *   Performing research that improves our services for our users and benefits the public